 When it comes to go-everywhere bags, the Duffel Pack 2 Convertible essentially rules the pack.
 Without missing a beat, this backpack will go from lugging work-stuff, to holding your gym gear.
 And if you blink you may find it running down an airport lounge; looking like it wasn’t just rock-climbing a night before.
 Case in point – it goes anywhere.

 Rugged meets functionality in this backpack.
 And while you might be a tad overwhelmed by the bulk, it is hard to not be impressed by its YKK water-repellent zipper or the airy shoe compartment that masks sweat and odor.
 It is padded, has multiple access points, an expandable side pocket and a resilient nylon exterior that will protect your stuff with its life.
 And even if you are unimpressed by other features, we can all agree that an adjustable sternum-strap is one thing that might be hard to refuse.
-Who can say no to comfort and stability?Pros
+Who can say no to comfort and stability?Shop Duffel Pack 2Pros

 - Water repellent zippers

 - Multiple access points